ronen/its-it/README.md

 Release Notes

+* 2.0.0 Switch to Ruby 2.7 keyword syntax.
+No other breaking changes.
 * 1.3.0 Add `#key` and `#value` for Hash comprehensions; plus minor internal cleanup.
 * 1.2.1 Don't leak all of ItsIt into main, just ItsIt::Kernel.
 Thanks to [klg](https://github.com/kjg)
 * 1.2.0 Add support for Hash comprehensions; drop support for ruby 1.8.7